Skip to contents

 Standalone model

 In the standalone model, the spatial field zz is observed directly.
-The MCMC updates only the DAG structure DD and the dependence parameter ψ\psi.
+The MCMC updates the dependence parameter ψ\psi and (for MDGM) the DAG structure DD.
 This is useful when the data are categorical labels on a spatial domain.

 Hierarchical model